Dual Diagnosis Treatment Salem, IL

 Community Resource Center - 22.9 miles from Salem, IL

-Community Resource Center is a dual-diagnosis treatment center in Vandalia, IL that offers treatment services for drug and alcohol addiction and mental health disorders that include BPD as well as eating disorders.
+Community Resource Center is a dual-diagnosis treatment center in Vandalia, Illinois that offers treatment services for mental health and substance abuse disorders that include personality disorders as well as eating disorders.

 Address: 421 West Main Street, Vandalia, IL 62471 in Fayette County